dwhagar/Tasker.Auto-Tether/README.md

 I set this up to use bluetooth because WiFi is battery intensive and bluetooth is much more friendly in that respect.

 Retrictions:
-1)  Configured to only connect to one single device via Bluetooth.
+* Configured to only connect to one single device via Bluetooth.
-2)  Most stock ROMs, even if rooted, require a device to check if the cellular account has a tethering option, so when your WiFi connecion drops in this situation, you might see a dialog or message pop up saying "Processing..." or "Checking for subscription status...".
+* Most stock ROMs, even if rooted, require a device to check if the cellular account has a tethering option, so when your WiFi connecion drops in this situation, you might see a dialog or message pop up saying "Processing..." or "Checking for subscription status...".
 This is normal, although annoying.
 CyanogenMod doesn't have this problem and I suspect most ASOP based ROMs would not.
 It is also possible to disable the check on some stock ROMs if you've got root access, but I don't deal with that here.
+* Some modication may be required, as it is designed to work with my Check Internet tasks and profiles.